Sonic Frontiers: Plot

-Doctor Eggman travels to the abandoned Starfall Islands to steal the technological secrets created by the Ancients, creatures that later evolved into to the Chao species.
+Doctor Eggman travels to the abandoned Starfall Islands archipelago to steal technological secrets created by the Ancients, ancestors of the Chao.
 When he uploads his artificial intelligence unit, Sage, into a portal, several robotic defense units are summoned.
-Detecting a threat signature, Sage ceases hijacking the portal and initiates a protection protocol, dragging Eggman into an artificial dimension called Cyber Space.
+Detecting a threat signature, Sage ceases hijacking the portal and initiates a protection protocol, drawing the Chaos Emeralds to the islands and dragging Eggman into an artificial dimension called Cyber Space.

-Sonic, Tails and Amy investigate activity that has drawn the Chaos Emeralds to the islands, but their plane is sucked into a wormhole to Cyber Space.
+Sonic, Tails and Amy investigate the Chaos Emeralds' recent activity, but their plane is sucked into a wormhole to Cyber Space.
 Sonic escapes to the islands in the real world, where a disembodied voice tasks him with finding the emeralds and destroying the island's robotic Titans to remove the boundary between the real and digital worlds.
 Believing this will save his friends – including Knuckles, who was transported there while exploring the ruins above Angel Island (Note: As depicted in Sonic Frontiers Prologue: Divergence) – Sonic releases their digital forms from cages created by Sage, who works to free Eggman from Cyber Space; destroying the cages causes Sonic's body to become increasingly corrupted.
 Sage cautions Sonic to leave, influencing the islands' mechanical guardians and Titans to attack him, but grows to sympathize with him while observing his interactions with his friends.
 Meanwhile, she and Eggman form a mutual familial bond.

 Through visions of the local Koco, Sonic and his friends learn the history of the Ancients, who are revealed to be an extraterrestrial race whose planet was destroyed by "The End", an all-powerful entity.
 The Ancients used the Chaos Emeralds to escape and were drawn to the Master Emerald on Earth, but the End followed and started to wipe out their new civilization.
 The Titans were built to seal the End within Cyber Space, with the Ancients' essences remaining within the Koco, which become inert once Sonic and his friends help them fulfill their final desires in life.

 After destroying three of the Titans and disabling the towers that maintain the spatial boundary, Sonic succumbs to his corruption and is trapped between dimensions.
-Released along with his friends and Eggman, Sonic's guide reveals itself to be the End, which attacks Earth using the last Titan, Supreme.
-Sonic's friends purge the corruption from him by sacrificing their physical forms, while Sage and Eggman help him collect the scattered Chaos Emeralds, allowing him to defeat Supreme.
-When the End flees into space, Sage uses Supreme to assist Sonic against the End's true form, sacrificing herself to destroy it.
-Sonic's friends are restored and leave the islands with him, now wishing to make a difference in their lives after their new experience.
+Released along with his friends and Eggman, Sonic's guide reveals itself to be the End.
+After Sonic's friends purge the corruption from him by sacrificing their physical forms, Sage and Eggman help him collect the scattered Chaos Emeralds to fight the End, which attacks Earth using the last Titan, Supreme.
+When Sonic defeats Supreme, he and Sage use it to battle the End's true form, with Sage sacrificing herself to destroy the End.
+Sonic's friends are restored and leave the islands with him, now wishing to make a difference in their lives.
 Later, Eggman uses the island's technology to revive Sage.
 (Note: This is depicted in a post-credits scene that plays when the player has fully mapped each island in Easy or Normal Mode, or has battled the End in Hard or Extreme Mode.)